 IP Kidz has several established authors and illustrators on our list, including Libby Hathorn, Hazel Edwards, David P Reiter, Goldie Alexander, Edel Wignell, and Mark Carthew.
-We're constantly on the lookout for emerging talent – illustrators as well as authors.
+But we're also on the lookout for emerging talent – illustrators as well as authors.

 IP Kidz titles are on State Premier's Reading Challenges throughout Australia.
-Here's a list of those on currently by State:
+Here's a selection of those on currently by State: